wrench-project/wrench-python-api/dev/DEVELOPMENT.md

 }
 ```

-You will note that the Python code above does construct JSON data in accordance to the specification above.
-The path specification indicates that the name of the server method to handle requests to this path is `createTask`.
+You will note that the Python code above does construct JSON data in accordance to the path specification.
+This specification indicates that the name of the server method to handle requests to this path is `createTask`.
 Let's look at this method in `wrench/tools/wrench/wrench-daemon/src/SimulationController.cpp`:

 ```cpp
 /**